Skip Header

 Men are more likely to save

-This is likely to mean that women’s financial futures are less secure, and women could be at a greater risk of struggling with the cost of living in their later years rather than enjoying their well-earned retirement.
+Although this data means the gap has closed a little since the last survey, this is likely to mean that women’s financial futures are less secure, and women could be at a greater risk of struggling with the cost of living in their later years rather than enjoying their well-earned retirement.
 It’s also about wellbeing and peace of mind right now: men surveyed were more likely than women to confidently describe the state of their finances and savings as ‘good’.

 The increased cost of living isn’t helping, as many people are nervous about unexpected expenses in retirement.
 This is leading to more women reducing their expenses and working longer.